woj76/a8-pico-sio/README.md

 * Data on SIO Interrupt, no special activation (motor line) for Turbo Rambit
 * Data on SIO Data In, activation on SIO Data Out for Turbo Blizzard

 However, the device will work with any combination of these as long as the Atari business end can deal with them.
-This option becomes active on the next CAS image file mount or re-mount/rewind.
+This option becomes active on the next CAS image (or WAV where applicable) file mount or re-mount/rewind.
 Note also that some turbo systems are sensitive to the PWM signal polarity more than others and depending on how the CAS file was produced the PWM Invert option might need to be turned on too.

+The WAV file output specifies if the recording is for the regular FSK/SIO loading, or Turbo/PWM one.
+When it is PWM, the data and motor signals are directed to/from the pins specified by the other turbo options.
+This option is effective on the next tape image mount or rewind.

 ### Mounting and un/re-mounting